vselvarajijay/jetson-nano-dev/JETSON_SETUP.md

 sudo ./buildLibrealsense.sh -v v2.54.2 -j4
 ```

+**Note:** This builds Librealsense version 2.54.2 with 4 parallel jobs for faster compilation.

-## Verification
+### 4. Verification

-After the build completes, run the RealSense viewer to verify the camera is working:
+After the build completes, verify the camera is working:

 ```bash
 realsense-viewer
 ```

-You should be able to select and view the camera feed.
+You should be able to:
+- Select the camera from the device list
+- View the camera feed
+- Access depth and color streams

+## Troubleshooting

+If you encounter issues:
+- Ensure all dependencies are installed correctly
+- Check that the RealSense camera is properly connected
+- Verify USB 3.0 connection for optimal performance